Hey, my name’s Tina.

 - And metaphor…lots and lots of metaphor!

-I became a Christian while I was dating the wonderful man that I married.
-We met at the mall, and we both like to say: “You can get anything at the mall!”
+I became a Christian while I was dating the wonderful man that God has given me.
+Having met at the mall, we both like to say: “You can get anything at the mall!”
 (Hardy har).

-It’s truly not about me though.
-It’s about the amazing God I live to serve.
+However, It’s truly not about us.
+It’s about the amazing God that we live to serve.

 “God once said, “Let the light shine out of the darkness!”
 This is the same God who made his light shine in our hearts by letting us know the glory of God that is in the face of Christ.
 We have this treasure from God, but we are like clay jars that hold the treasure.
 This shows that the great power is from God, not from us.”
 2 Corinthians 4:6-7